incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/contribute.md

     // tokenAmount is the contributing amount of this token. tokenAmount uint64

     // amplifier is the amplifier of the pool.
 In the case of contributing to an existing pool, this value must match that of the existing pool.
-    // The detail of this param can be found in Uniswap's White-paper (https://uniswap.org/whitepaper-v3.pdf). amplifier   uint
+    // The detail of this param can be found in the Kyber's White-paper (https://files.kyber.network/DMM-Feb21.pdf). amplifier   uint

     metadataCommon.MetadataBase